Old People and Computers

 Many of these scams are delivered over the computer through email or social networks in addition to the telephone.

 There's an excellent line from the 1987 David Mamet movie House of Games where the main character, Mike, a smooth-talking grifter, was explaining the heart of the con to another person: "It's called a confidence game.
 Why?
 Because you give me your confidence?
 No. Because I give you mine."
 Con men give you their trust.
 That's the hook!
 Being offered someone's trust is a powerful feeling of self worth and it's human nature to return it.
-This movie is a must-see.
+This movie is a must-see, by the way.

 An iPad can help.
 A big advantage is that it's simpler to use, can be locked down in ways that a regular laptop or tower computer cannot be, it's highly portable for easy use all over the home, and far less likely to have technical problems that a senior could never fix.